 Advance partnership in climate technologies at Glasgow

-Glasgow, Nov 2 (IANS) At the UN Climate Change Conference of the Parties (COP26) in Glasgow, European Commission President Ursula von der Leyen and Bill Gates, the Founder of Breakthrough Energy, together with European Investment Bank President Werner Hoyer, on Tuesday officially entered into a pioneering partnership that will boost investments in critical climate technologies.
+Glasgow, Nov 3 (IANS) At the United Nations Climate Change Conference of the Parties (COP26) in Glasgow, European Commission President, Ursula von der Leyen and Bill Gates, the Founder of Breakthrough Energy, together with European Investment Bank President, Werner Hoyer on Tuesday officially entered into a pioneering partnership that will boost investments in critical climate technologies.

 The signing of a memorandum of understanding follows up on the initial announcement made in June this year at the Mission Innovation Ministerial Conference.

-Each Euro of public fund is expected to leverage three Euros of private funds.
-Investments will be directed towards a portfolio of EU-based projects with high potential in four sectors -- clean hydrogen; sustainable aviation fuels; direct air capture; and long-duration energy storage.
+Each euro of public funds is expected to leverage three euros of private funds.
+Investments will be directed towards a portfolio of EU-based projects with high potential in four sectors: clean hydrogen; sustainable aviation fuels; direct air capture; and long-duration energy storage.

 "Today we are using this expertise to reach the EU's ambitious climate targets.
 I am delighted that we can announce today a new partnership with the European Commission and Breakthrough Energy Catalyst to support the green solutions of tomorrow and build a green future for all of us."